SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 ![Transferring files using FileZilla](../fig/filezilla1.png)

 A new site will appear under "My Sites".
-Name this site "HPC Wales" by clicking on Rename.
-Then enter "scp.hpcwales.co.uk" as the Host, your username as the user name and choose "Ask for password" as the logon type.
+Name this site "Super Computing Wales" by clicking on Rename.
+Then enter "sunbird.swansea.ac.uk" or "hawklogin.cf.ac.uk" as the Host, your username as the user name and choose "Ask for password" as the logon type.
 Then click Connect.
 You should now be prompted for your password, go ahead and enter your HPC Wales password and click Ok.

 ![Transferring files using FileZilla](../fig/filezilla2.png)